pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

 ## Add additional resources to your namespaces from your GitOps repository

-   - `additional_sources` is an array of Git repository locations that contain Platform Operator templated resources to create in the provisioned namespaces, in addition to the default resources.
+   - `additional_sources`: This is an array of Git repository locations that contain Platform Operator templated resources to create in the provisioned namespaces, in addition to the default resources.
 The format of the Git repository locations must follow the "fetch" section of the [kapp controller App](https://carvel.dev/kapp-controller/docs/v0.43.2/app-spec/) specification, and only the Git type fetch is supported.
-   - `additional_sources[].git` entry can include a secretRef specified for providing authentication details for connecting to a private Git repository.
+   - `additional_sources[].git` This entry can include a secretRef specified for providing authentication details for connecting to a private Git repository.
 For more information, see [Git Authentication for Private repository](use-case3.hbs.md#git-private).
 The following parameters are available:

      - `name`: The name of the secret to be imported and used as valuesFrom in kapp.